Part V: Ethical Considerations

 Here is an exercise.

-Practice A: An institution collects behavioral data on its subjects without explicit consent, uses the data to predict future behavior, categorizes subjects into cohorts based on compliance patterns, applies variable reinforcement schedules to shape desired behaviors, controls the physical and temporal environment, restricts access to external information during operating hours, and measures success through standardized metrics that proxy for institutional objectives.
+Practice A: An institution collects behavioral data on its subjects without explicit consent, uses the data to predict future behavior, applies variable reinforcement schedules to shape desired behaviors, controls the physical and temporal environment, and measures success through standardized metrics that proxy for institutional objectives.

-Practice B: An entity creates a frictionless experience that reduces the subject’s motivation to seek alternatives, uses personalized content delivery to maintain engagement, deploys intermittent reward schedules to sustain attention, builds an ecosystem that increases switching costs over time, monitors all interactions within the system, and converts subjects into advocates who recruit others.
+Practice B: An entity creates a frictionless experience that reduces the subject’s motivation to seek alternatives, deploys intermittent reward schedules to sustain attention, builds an ecosystem that increases switching costs over time, and converts subjects into advocates who recruit others.

-Practice C: A caretaker establishes routines that the subject comes to depend on, makes decisions on the subject’s behalf, controls the subject’s social environment, uses approval and disapproval to shape behavior, monitors the subject’s activities and communications, and restricts the subject’s autonomy with the stated goal of the subject’s wellbeing.
+Practice C: A caretaker establishes routines that the subject comes to depend on, makes decisions on the subject’s behalf, uses approval and disapproval to shape behavior, monitors the subject’s activities, and restricts the subject’s autonomy with the stated goal of the subject’s wellbeing.

 Practice A is a school.